 This approach is based on the learning theory that behaviour is shaped by antecedents and reinforcement.
 Examples of programmes included Applied Behaviour Analysis (ABA) and Picture Exchange Communication System (PECS).
 Behavioural interventions should be considered to address a wide range of specific behaviours in children and young people with ASD, both to reduce symptom frequency and severity and to increase the development of adaptive skills.
 The approach involves breaking down complex skills or behaviours into smaller steps and teaching individuals through the use of clear instructions, rewards, and repetition.
 On the other hand, PECS provides an alternative means of communication for children who have limited verbal language.
 It is a systematic process to enhance these individuals’ intention and motivation of communication through the use of alternative means of communication with symbols (usually pictures).

 This approach is generally play-based and taught in the child’s natural environment with parents playing the major roles in the intervention.
-Examples of this approach include Developmental, Individual Difference, Relationship-Based Model (DIR), Relationship Development Intervention (RDI), and Floortime.
-DIR / Floortime focuses on promoting development by encouraging children to interact with parents and others through play in a pleasurable atmosphere.
+Examples of this approach include Developmental, Individual Difference, Relationship-Based Model (DIR) and Relationship Development Intervention (RDI).
+DIR / (Floortime) focuses on promoting development by encouraging children to interact with parents and others through play in a pleasurable atmosphere.
 This helps to facilitate children to reach milestones in their emotional development, enhance social awareness and establish intimate interpersonal relationship as well as expanding their learning experiences.

 Yet all the above strategies should be used after detailed assessment, and cautious considerations of individual’s needs of the children and their families.